version of this paper.

 Now for the climactic analysis of experiments (3) and (4) enumerated

-Shown in Figure 4, all four experiments call attention to
+Shown in Figure 4, the first two experiments call

 these same lines, the many discontinuities in the graphs point to